Release Notes & Frequently Asked Questions

 • More information on HSAs are available here.

 • The national summary is developed by CDC experts.
-Each week, they review findings from multiple data systems and interpret this information for the public.
-Findings include those shared in the Community Snapshot, data from the data visualizations below, and other information that is not yet publicly available.
+Each week, they review findings from multiple data systems and put this information together into messages for the public.
+Findings include those shared in the Community Snapshot, data from the data visualizations below, and other information that are available elsewhere on the CDC website or are not yet publicly available.

 Continue exploring these data